-Bridge - located to the east of Corby Hill, this site can be accessed from the Corby Hill to Heads Nook Road, and makes provision for 30 houses.
+R 18: Land to the south of Corby Hill to Heads Nook Road, Corby Hill/Warwick Bridge - located to the east of Corby Hill, this site can be accessed from the Corby Hill to Heads Nook Road, and makes provision for up to 30 houses.
 Where the site abuts open countryside to the east and south, careful consideration will need to be given to boundary treatment in order to integrate the development with the open countryside.
-The frontage of the site onto the public highway will also need high quality design and layout to complement to attractive approach to the village at this point.
+The frontage of the site onto the public highway will also need high quality design and layout to complement the attractive approach to the village at this point.